-Do you want to participate in research?
-If so, please fill out our Contact Us form.
+Do you want to be contacted about potentially participating in research when we become aware of projects that are enrolling?
+If so, please fill out our Contact Us form and select the appropriate option.

 Lipedema is characterized by increased adipose tissue in the limbs, and the adipose tissue may be painful.
 There is a very wide differentiation in feature presentation.
 The pain may be constant, may come and go, or only occur when the adipose tissue is pressed on.
 It may be very mild or severe.
 The mechanism of pain sensation is not understood at this time.